Dynamic Longest Common Substring in Polylogarithmic Time: Introduction

 \genproblem{\textsc{Longest Common Substring}} {Two strings $S$ and $T$ of length at most $n$ over an alphabet $\Sigma$.} {A longest substring $X$ of $S$ that is a substring of $T$.}

-We consider the dynamic version of this problem where the strings are updated and we are to report an LCS after each update.
+We consider the dynamic version of the LCS problem, where the strings are updated and we are to report an LCS after each update.
 That is, we return the length of an LCS and a pair of starting positions of its occurrences in the strings.
-The allowed update operations are substitutions of single letters in either $S$ or $T$.
-In fact, with due care, our algorithms can be adapted to handle all edit operations, i.e.~insertions and deletions as well, but we only allow substitutions for the sake of a clearer exposition of the main ideas.
+The allowed update operations are edit operations, i.e., substitutions, insertions, and deletions of single letters in either $S$ or $T$.
+For a variant that we consider, we actually show that if only substitution operations are allowed, the problem admits more efficient solutions.